the Carmel

 Life in Carmel

-During her postulancy, Thérèse worked in the linen room with Sister Marie des Anges, the sub-prioress, and was also responsible for sweeping the stairs and the dormitory.
+During her postulancy, Thérèse worked in lingerie with Sister Marie of the Angels, the sub-prioress, and is also responsible for sweeping the staircase and the dormitory.

 She learns about the harsh life of the Carmel: